Blog Resources About Search Topics

 My rule is simple:

-Use Code Wiki to accelerate orientation — then confirm in code and canonical docs.
+Use Code Wiki to get oriented quickly, then confirm in code and canonical docs.

 Also worth noting: Code Wiki’s website public preview ingests public repos.
 If you’re thinking about private code, the promised path is the Gemini CLI extension (coming soon).